-FIT measures and assesses the adequacy and efficient utilization of resources in a variety of ways.
-The development of strategic and master plans often includes an evaluation of the current adequacy, as in the development of the Campus Master Plan.
+Criterion 8.
+Strategies are in place to measure and assess the adequacy and efficient utilization of resources adequacy, as in the development of the Campus Master Plan.
 Student and employee perception of the adequacy of resources are gathered in a variety of surveys, discussed in Standard IV.6.